-On March 11, the World Health Organisation (WHO) declared the coronavirus outbreak as a pandemic.
+On March 11, the World Health Organisation (WHO) declared the COVID-19 outbreak as a pandemic.
 This was only twelve weeks after the disease (COVID-19) had first appeared in the city of Wuhan in China, and which since then has spread to 185 countries, infecting almost 3 million people and claiming more than 190,000 lives.
 This rising number of cases around the world has led to an increase in uncertainty, anxiety and fear, shaping people’s buying behaviours.

 Professor Anat Gesser-Edelsburg, Associate Professor and Head of the Health Promotion Programme at the University of Haifa, and Founding Director of the Health and Risk Communication Research Center in Haifa, Israel: “The coronavirus outbreak has brought to a climax the uncertainty narrative, which is part of every unexpected epidemic, when we do not know its exact origin, how it is transmitted, how it develops, how long it will go on, and when a vaccination will be found for it.
 Uncertainty arouses fears and concerns in the public, sometimes even outrage.”